-Star Anise Hook.f – Illicium verum – has the sweet and sometimes considered strong aroma of aniseed though belongs to a completely different family.
+Star Anise (Hook.f) essential oil – Illicium verum – has the sweet and sometimes considered strong aroma of aniseed though belongs to a completely different family.

 Star Anise has been used in Chinese medicine for thousands of years in the treatment of chest and digestive disorders.

-According to the Illustrated Encyclopedia of Essential Oils, Julia Lawless, 1995 – pgs 60,61,62, Star Anise has effective Aromatherapy healing properties;
+According to the Illustrated Encyclopedia of Essential Oils, Julia Lawless, 1995 – pgs 60,61,62, Star Anise essential oil has effective Aromatherapy healing properties;

-For the Respiratory and immune Systems, Star anise is used to give relief to those suffering from bronchitis and irritating coughs or breathing difficulties.
+For the Respiratory and immune Systems, this interesting oil is used to give relief to those suffering from bronchitis and irritating coughs or breathing difficulties.

 Use this essential oil in moderation as in large doses can act as a narcotic.
 Avoid during pregnancy.
 Do not ingest and keep out of the reach of children as the aroma of this essential oil could be desirable for some children to ingest.
 Avoid use on sensitive or damaged skin.